salzman-lab/SPLASH/README.md

 ## Optional Inputs
 ### *`--anchors_file`*

 To bypass the `get_anchors` step and input a list of anchors of interest, provide this parameter.
+Please note that the samplesheet must be provided as well.

 The anchors file should be a 1 column file with a header, consisting of a list of anchor sequences of interest, with one anchor per line.
 An example:
 ```